Q: Can my wife (husband) go with me?

 A: Honor Flight gratefully accepts donations from

-anyone EXCEPT WWII Veterans.
-We feel that WWII Veterans
+anyone EXCEPT Veterans (until after they have taken an Honor Flight).
+We feel that Veterans

 have given enough.
 This is our way of saying "Thank you"!